hats-finance/make_repo_public/README.md

 1. Go to your GitHub settings.
 2. Click on "Developer settings".
 3. Click on "Personal access tokens".
+4. Click "Fine-grained tokens"
-4. Click on "Generate new token".
+5. Click on "Generate new token".
-5. Give your token a descriptive name.
+6. Give your token a descriptive name.
+7. Set the expiration date that further in the future then the date you want to make the repo public.
+This is the date when the token will no longer be valid.
-6. Select the `repo` scope.
+8. Select the `Only select repositories` option.
+9. Choose the relevant repo you would like to make public.
+10. Choose `Repository permissions`
+11. Allow `Actions` Read and write permissions.
+12. Allow `Administration` Read and write permissions.
-7. Click on "Generate token".
+14. Click on "Generate token".
-8. Copy the generated token.
+15. Copy the generated token.

 Then, you need to add this token as a secret in your repository: